Boubou2024/Jim1023654398/README.md

 - 👋 Hi, I’m boubou@Jim1023654398, a boy coming from Canton, China.
-- 👀 I’m interested in film, photography, music, pretty girl and economy haha
+- 👀 I’m interested in film, photography, music and economy haha.
-- 🌱 I’m currently learning python programming, cloud computing.
+- 🌱 I’m currently learning python programming, cloud computing, Java Spring Boot.
 - 💞️ I’m looking to explore on python coding, cloud compute, web3 ,crypto currency
 - 📫 If you want to recognize me, contact with me on my twitter account or my github account.